earthly/earthly/docs/guides/build-args.md

 The file will not be saved to the image snapshot.
 {% endhint %}

-The value for `+secrets/passwd` must then be supplied to earthly on the command line.
-Either directly via:
+The value for `+secrets/passwd` must then be supplied when earthly is invoked.
+This can be either done directly via:

 ```bash
 earthly --secret passwd=itsasecret +hush